ecmwf/odc/docs/content/reference/rust-reference.rst

 .. describe:: fn write_odb_raw(columns: &[RawColumn], path: impl AsRef<Path>, options: &WriteOptions) -> Result<()>

-   Encode raw column slices into an ODB-2 file, without a ``DataFrame``. ``WriteOptions::types`` is ignored — each column's type is explicit.
+   Encode raw column slices into an ODB-2 file, without a ``DataFrame``. ``WriteOptions::types`` is ignored: each column's type is explicit.

    :Parameters:
       * **columns** – the columns to encode